wdv4758h/pypy-extradoc/blog/draft/gil.rst

 This is very similar to what is going on in CPython with the GIL.
 In particular, it means that it gives programmers all the same guarantees as the GIL does.
-The *only* difference is that it can actually run multiple threads in parallel, as long as their code are not interfering with each other.
+The *only* difference is that it can actually run multiple threads in parallel, as long as their code does not interfere with each other.

+XXX how much slower would it make things for the person whose code isn't suitable to try to run it?
+All of us?
+Is this an option you could enable?

 Why not apply that idea to CPython?
 Because we would need to change everything everywhere.
 In the example above, you may have noted that I